Partial Denture for One Missing Tooth Grand Blanc, MI

 There is also a newer variety of partial dentures that are more aesthetically pleasing.
 This option is known as a "flexible" denture.
 Consisting of thermoplastic, it is completely pink and clear in color.
 This newer version does not make use of any sort of metal framework.
 The flexible denture relies on a thin prosthesis that is much lighter than the metal variety.
 This flexible denture does not break nearly as easily as the conventional variety.

-Check out what others are saying about our dental services on Yelp: Partial Denture for One Missing Tooth Grand Blanc
+Check out what others are saying about our dental services on Google: Partial Denture for One Missing Tooth Grand Blanc

 Is any preparatory work necessary?